billy-zeng/project-zero/README.md

-# project-zero
+# Project Zero: Stardust Road

-// == Star Chasers == //
+// == Stardust Road == //

-- The obejctive of this game is to collect as many stars as possible within 15 rounds of play
+- The obejctive of this game is to move your piece around the board and collect as many stars as possible within 15 rounds of play

 <!-------------------------------------------------------------------------------------------------------->

-// == User Stories/game logic == //
+// == User Stories/Game Logic == //

 <!-- Intro -->
 - When the page loads, a modal pops up introducing game and explaining the rules (or leave it up as an aside)